 Explains fundamental physics concepts, including mechanics, motion, conservation of energy, Newton´s laws, rotational dynamics, relativity, waves, and thermodynamics, while looking at how these ideas developed.

-The study of the electronic structure of materials is at a momentous stage, with the emergence of computational methods and theoretical approaches.
-Many properties of materials can now be determined directly from fundamental equations of quantum mechanics, bringing new insights into critical problems in physics, chemistry, and materials science.
+The study of the electronic structure of materials is at a momentous stage, with the emergence of new computational methods and theoretical approaches.
+Many properties of materials can now be determined directly from the fundamental equations of quantum mechanics, bringing new insights into critical problems in physics, chemistry, and materials science.
+This volume provides an introduction to the field and describes its conceptual framework, the capabilities of present methods, limitations, and challenges for the future.
+Each chapter presents thoughtful exercises to emphasize salient points and to challenge the readers understanding.

 This is a graduate text on turbulent flows, an important topic in fluid dynamics.
 It is up-to-date, comprehensive, designed for teaching, and is based on a course taught by the author at Cornell University for a number of years.
 The book consists of two parts followed by a number of appendices.
 Part I provides a general introduction to turbulent flows, how they behave, how they can be described quantitatively, and the fundamental physical processes involved.
 Part II is concerned with different approaches for modelling or simulating turbulent flows.
 The necessary mathematical techniques are presented in the appendices.
 This book is primarily intended as a graduate level text in turbulent flows for engineering students, but it may also be valuable to students in applied mathematics, physics, oceanography and atmospheric sciences, as well as researchers and practising engineers.